Financing a Vacation Rental

 Choosing Your Mortgage Loan Carefully

 1. Fixed-rate mortgage (FRM) – This is the traditional type of mortgage.
-In this kind of mortgage loans, the interest that the lender offers you remains the same throughout the lifetime of the loan.
+In this kind of mortgage loan, the interest that the lender offers you remains the same throughout the lifetime of the loan.
 Depending upon the term of the loan that you choose which can be 10 years, 15 years, 20 years, 30 years, 40 years and even 50 years, the interest rate will be decided which will finally calculate the final amount of your mortgage.
 Whatever loan term you use, the interest rate remains the same throughput thus giving you stability in your finances.

 2. An adjustable-rate mortgage (ARM) – In this kind of a mortgage loan, the interest rate on your mortgage keeps changing as per the market interest rate.
 This means that your monthly mortgage payments will rise and fall in accordance with the market mortgage rates.
 Although you get to make very low-interest payments if the market mortgage rate is very low but in a span of a number of years it is likely to rise thus you have to make more payments then.